(The Basics – It’s back there somewhere? It’s a good time to have a friend)

 We Have Learned, The waist isn’t practical (with pants) unless you’re going to wear them outside of your pants and a Darth Vader cape over your clothes to cover them up, for modesty (I did that for a very short time, hooking the bags onto my belt loops).

-We Have Learned, Since your thigh is wider at the top, if you strap around your thigh, by the time you walk a hundred steps, it has slipped down to your knee.
+Common sense taught, Since your thigh is wider at the top, if you strap around your thigh, by the time you walk a hundred steps, it has slipped down to your knee.

 We Have Learned, What works best is to strap it on just below your knee, above your calf muscle, and it will stay put all day, and you only need to use the top strap of the bag.
 The pants leg easily slides over the bag, for modesty.
 By The Way, there is no easier way to drain your bag, than to put your foot up on the edge of the toilet or a urinal, pull up your pants leg and open the drain.
 Even outdoors, you can go to the grass at the edge of the parking lot, or mulch around a tree discretely, you look like you are just tying your shoe!